john30/ebusd-esp/README.md

 - When an ebusd instance has connected successfully to the TCP/UDP port and there is a steady eBUS signal, then the LED is turned on permanently either at full brightness (if ebusd regularly sends something to the eBUS) or less brightness (if ebusd does not write to the eBUS).

 If anything goes wrong during these steps, the LED will turn off.
 So everything is fine only if the LED is on permanently at full or less brightness.

+### LED in mixed software D1 + TX1 D4 eBUS RX+TX PIN mode
+When the RX+TX PIN mode is set to mixed software D1 + TX1 D4 mode, the onboard LED will blink when something is sent actively from the Wemos on the eBUS only.